We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

-\textbf{Comparison experimental results:} We verify the effectiveness of our contextual bandit algorithm through comparison experiments, in which we compare models with different Dropout rates or without Dropout.
-We also implement a random demand recommendation strategy which does not apply any demand estimation algorithm as a weak baseline.
-In each experiment, the agent interacts with the environment for $2000$ rounds, and updates accumulated expected regret and accumulated adoption rate periodically, the experimental results after the interactions are shown in Table~\ref{tab:experiment_result}.
-In Table~\ref{tab:experiment_result}, we find that the random demand recommender causes huge degradation in advertiser satisfaction, which shows the necessity of considering advertiser demand when recommending strategies.
-The curves of accumulated expected regret and accumulated adoption rate for different Dropout ratios are shown in Figure~\ref{fig:comparison_experiment}, since we found that different algorithms would converge to different local optimal solutions in the experiment, and the expected regret would increase approximately linearly after the model converges, to better see the performance difference after the model converges, we preprocess the accumulated expected regret by $y=log(x+1)$, and normalize the experimental results to draw the curves.
-Through observing the curves in Figure~\ref{fig:comparison_experiment}, and analyzing the real-time accumulated expected regret and accumulated adoption rate during the experiments, we find that the growth speed of accumulated expected regret in all models first decreases and converges, the accumulated adoption rate of all models first increases gradually and then converges.
-The above observations show that different models converge to different local optimal solutions, but they can all learn the demands of advertisers to a certain extent and improve the performance of the recommender system.
-For example, from Table~\ref{tab:experiment_result}, even model without Dropout can reduce the accumulated expected regret by $25.71\%$ compared to the random demand recommendation strategy (without learning module).
+\textbf{Comparison experimental results:} We show the effectiveness of the proposed contextual bandit algorithm through comparison experiments, in which we compare models with different Dropout ratios or without Dropout.
+We also implement a recommendation strategy with a random preference.
+In each experiment, the agent interacts with the environment for $2000$ rounds, and updates accumulated expected regret and accumulated adoption rate periodically.
+We show the experimental results in Table~\ref{tab:experiment_result}.
+From Table~\ref{tab:experiment_result}, we observe that the recommendation with a random preference causes huge degradation in the adoption rate, which motivates the necessity of considering advertiser preferences when recommending strategies.
+As shown in Table~\ref{tab:experiment_result}, even without using the Dropout trick, a model that explicitly learns the advertiser's preference can reduce the accumulated expected regret by $25.71\%$ compared to the recommendation strategy without a learning module.
+From Table~\ref{tab:experiment_result}, we also learn that the context bandit algorithms which apply Dropout are more effective than the algorithm without Dropout.
+We observe that as the Dropout ratio increases (from $20\%$, $40\%$, $60\%$ to $80\%$), the performance of the model first increases and then decreases.
+This is because (1) when the Dropout ratio is low, the model adopts a conservative exploration strategy.
+(2) when the dropout ratio is high, the model frequently explores the action space, which cannot make full use of the learned knowledge, resulting in performance degradation.